 Government Code Section 56133 sets the parameters for extension of service by a public agency outside its boundaries.
 The DWP, as a department of the City, is constrained by these provisions and limited in its ability to serve outside the City's assigned sphere of influence.
-LAFCO staff has worked with members of the DWP staff and Board of Commissioners to define the DWP service area as of January 1, 2001 to grandfather future service connections within these areas.
+As outlined in the Water Section of this report, LAFCO staff has worked with members of the DWP staff and Board of Commissioners to define the DWP service area as of January 1, 2001 to grandfather future service connections within these areas.
 There are two other areas which require further review: